strohel/PyBayes/README.rst

 a light framework of probability density functions.
 PyBayes can optionally use Cython for lage speed gains (Cython build can be several times faster in some situations).

+PyBayes is tested with Python 2.6, 2.7 and 3.1 (using 2to3).
 Future plans include more specialised variants of Kalman/particle filters and speed optimisations.

 PyBayes is being developed by Matěj Laitl, feel free to send me a mail to matej at laitl dot cz.